raphaelsty/archive_raphaelsty.github.io/README.md

 My goal is not to develop a competitive model, but to show the simplicity of an online learning model for an event-based dataset such as M5-Forecasting-Accuracy.

-First of all, I would like to share with you the deployment process I follow when I need to deploy a machine learning algorithm such as the LightGBM model or scikit-learn models in a production environment for a task similar to the M5-Forecasting-Accuracy competition.
+First of all, I would like to share with you the deployment process I follow to deploy a machine learning algorithm such as LightGBM or scikit-learn models for a task similar to the M5-Forecasting-Accuracy competition.

-I will then compare this process to **deploying a model** with the Creme and Chantilly libraries.
+I will then compare the deployment of batch learning algorithms to the deployment of online learning algorithms.
+To do so, I will use the Creme and Chantilly libraries.
+I'll walk you through the entire process and deploy my [API](http://159.89.191.92:8080) to predict the targets of the Kaggle competition M5-Forecasting-Accuracy.

 [Max Halford](https://maxhalford.github.io) is the main developer of Creme and he's the one who initiated the project, he did a blog post **[here](https://towardsdatascience.com/machine-learning-for-streaming-data-with-creme-dacf5fb469df)**.
 This is a good introduction to the philosophy of online learning and especially Creme philosophy.
 Feel free to have a look at it if you are interested in the subject.